Leonidas

 and their destiny is praise.

-Such a sepulchre neither decay nor the all-subjugator time—shall dim.
+Such a sepulchre neither decay nor the all-subjugator Time shall dim.

-the bright renown of Greece;
+the radiant renown of Greece.

-and Leonidas, the Spartan king, is witness:
+And Leonidas, the Spartan king, bears witness—

 he has left behind a great ornament of valor,

-an eternal glory too.3
+an eternal glory.3

 BIBLIOGRAPHY